anastasialanz/postcss-split-mq/README.md

 #### outpath
 *String*

-The directory where you new file will be created.
+The directory where the new file will be created.

 ### files
 *Object*